mhelmih/docureco/sample-project/doc/sdd.md

 #### 4.3.4 Other Boundary Classes

-- **BookCollectionDisplay**: Builds the application icon and the main list of books.
-- **BookDetail**: Manages the detailed view of a book, including logic for uploading a book cover.
+- **BookDetail**: Manages the detailed view of a book, including data retrieval, updates, and favorite status toggling.
+- **BookCollectionDisplay**: Builds the UI for displaying the collection of books, including favorite filtering and icons.
+- **AddBook**: Displays the form for adding a new book, including favorite status initialization, and handles input validation and saving.
 - **NoteDisplay**: Builds the UI to display all notes for a specific book and handles add/delete events.
 - **EditNoteForm**: A view/function to display the form for editing an existing note.
-- **AddBook**: A view/function to display the form for adding a new book.
 - **RecordReadingProgress**: A view/function to display the form for updating reading progress.

 ---